You may not have heard of us before because we don’t advertise. This is actually

 shares that you received on first joining us.

-of all energy suppliers receive a reliable and uninterrupted supply.
-Green Energy UK
+customers of all energy suppliers receive a reliable and uninterrupted supply.
+Green

-are required by law to comply with strict regulations that ensure customers get
+Energy UK are required by law to comply with strict regulations that ensure customers

-value for money and a reliable service.
-Because of the Ofgem (Office of Gas and
+get value for money and a reliable service.
+Because of the Ofgem (Office of Gas

-Electricity Markets) regulation, even if an energy company were to fail, your power
+and Electricity Markets) regulation, even if an energy company were to fail, your

-supply cannot be cut off.
-You would continue to be supplied electricity from the
+power supply cannot be cut off.
+You would continue to be supplied electricity from

-National Grid, and you would be allocated to another energy supplier and could then
+the National Grid, and you would be allocated to another energy supplier and could

 No, as a domestic or small business user you can settle your account and change